The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 The Gate of St. James

 The Gate of St. James is at the top of the hilltop village and welcomes pilgrims who have been walking since Le Puy or maybe before.
-The Camino de Santiago routes of the Camino Frances are Camino Norte are recognized as UNESCO World Heritage Site.
+The Camino de Santiago routes of the Camino Frances are Camino Norte are recognized as UNESCO World Heritage Sites.

 This gate is also an access point to the Saint Jean Pied de Port Fortress (citadel).